yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 The group soon reached the edge of Bright's Heaven.
 They all cast longing looks behind with a few of their eyes as Bright dipped below the horizon and their sense of being lost returned.
 Blue-Flow kept the break periods short since they were all in good shape and well fed, and they made it quickly back across the "feeling lost" territory with its intense smoky sky flowing to the west.

 Their sense of direction slowly returned, and Blue-Flow felt much better now that his instincts finally agreed with his logic.
 They were following their previous track very closely, and Blue-Flow was disturbed that he could read their spoor.
 They must have been extremely discouraged to have been so careless.
-Well&mdash;they were on their way back now, and that spoor of many turns ago would just lead any trackers astray if they kept their present track clean.
+Well---they were on their way back now, and that spoor of many turns ago would just lead any trackers astray if they kept their present track clean.
 When it came his turn at the rear of the column, he looked back and was pleased with the fact, that except for a quickly fading whitish track from the heat of their bodies warming the crust, he could see almost no evidence of their passage.

 At the next break, most of them had another pod to eat.
 As was her usual custom, Great-Crack kept all the seeds from the pod in case the clan needed more.
 Blue-Flow noticed that she had only added a pod skin to the burial pit and came over to talk to her.